 Cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
 Some of the cranial nerves are involved in the special senses (such as seeing... read more (which connect the brain with the eyes, ears, face, and various other parts of the body) are tested—for example, by checking eye movements, the ability to speak clearly, and the ability to rotate the head (see table Testing Cranial Nerves Testing Cranial Nerves ).

-Muscles Motor Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more are checked for size and unusual unintended movements (such as involuntary twitches and shaking).
+Muscles Motor Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more are checked for size and unusual unintended movements (such as involuntary twitches and shaking).
 Doctors note how smoothly muscles move and whether there is involuntary resistance to movement (detected when doctors try to move a muscle that they have asked the person to relax).

-Reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more are checked.
+Reflexes Reflexes When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more are checked.
 Reflexes are automatic responses to a stimulus.
 For example, doctors test the knee jerk reflex by gently tapping the muscle tendon below the kneecap with a rubber hammer.
 Normally, the knee then jerks involuntarily.
 This evaluation helps doctors identify which part of the nervous system is probably affected, as for the following:

 The brain or spinal cord: If reflexes are very easy to trigger and are very strong